Model Restoration Projects

 I recently acquired a Bowman Aeroboat II, a rubber powered model boat from the 1930s.
 It was in extremely poor condition, it had been badly repainted grey at some time and the aluminium cowling was missing as was the brass rudder.
 Steve from Maritime Models was the only restorer I contacted who felt they could try and bring the boat back to its original condition.
 Steve kept in regular contact as the model was refurbished and I actually picked the Aeroboat up last week, and it has been beautifully restored, every detail had faithfully been replicated down to authentic paint colours and manufacturers markings.
 It looks like it was just made yesterday and totally met the instructions of the original commission and I can’t wait to try it out.
 Not just that, Steve is an incredibly friendly and helpful person, I can’t speak highly enough of his skills except to say he will soon be restoring another Bowman for me soon.

 We found an old model Clipper at a French bric-a-brac, which we thought would be a nice feature in our office in London – we own a shipbroking company.
 On closer examination of the model it appeared to be missing several small parts, it’s masts we a mess and sails dirty and moth-eaten.
 We approached Steve at Maritime Models to have it restored.
 Steve is friendly, knowledgeable and experienced.
-He was able to replace cannons, rails; sails etc and give the Clipper’s hull a new lick of varnish.
-It now looks like new.
-We have no hesitation recommending Steve’s services.

 Having received a damaged model intended for a 50th birthday present, I was devastated to find that it had been all but destroyed in transit from the sender.
 I approached Steve at Maritime Models to gain an assessment of whether there was a repair possible, and found Steve to be most professional in his approach to procuring the repair.
 His positive approach, enthusiasm for the restoration and helpful nature was matched by his helpful and reassuring updates throughout the restoration, keeping me in touch with the detail of any obstacles which he encountered along with honest suggestions to enable them to be surmounted.
 He left no stone unturned to deliver a superbly restored model and his work is recommended.
 Top bloke!